pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: Started the freeCodeCamp Personal Portfolio project, but ended up cleaning up the Product Landing Page project.
 Hit a snag with the navbar covering up hashtag link content.

 **Thoughts:** I searched for solutions to the navbar/hashtag cover problem, but none of them work.
 There's something fundamental I'm not understanding.

+### Day 25: June 27, 2019, Thursday

+**Today's Progress**: Not a very motivated day.
+Just going through the motions.
+Do I even enjoy this?
+Started the Bootstrap 4 section of the Udemy Web Developer Bootcamp.

+**Thoughts:** I'm wanting to start learning JS but I keep putting off the fCC Portfolio Project.